Dani-807/Passion-Project/README.md

 | ------------------ | ------------------------------ |
 | `A`, `W`, `S`, `D` | Hit corresponding falling keys |

-(These may change based on your assigned lanes.)

 ---

 ## 💡 Inspirations

-* The tutorial by **Lurea** was a major guide and reference point.
+* The tutorial by **Luera** was a major guide and reference point.
 I adapted and extended its logic for my own version.
 * Games like **Dance Dance Revolution**, **Friday Night Funkin’**, and **osu!** were inspirational for core mechanics.

 ---